abuiles/ember-101/deployment-strategies.md

 [Lightning Fast Deployment of Your Rails-backed JavaScript app](https://www.youtube.com/watch?v=QZVYP3cPcWQ).

 Luke presented a solution to keep the deployment of JavaScript applications separate from the backend.
-The basic idea is to deploy all your assets to our favorite CDN and then pass the generated `index.html` via Redis to the application serving it.
+The basic idea is to deploy our assets to a CDN and then pass the generated `index.html` via Redis to the application serving it.

 [Aaron Chambers](https://github.com/achambers) created an addon called